Compassion Fatigue Resiliency for Educators and School Communities: Some Basics

 With the increase in anxiety, stress, and behavioral issues, it can be challenging to provide ongoing support and connection for our students.

-As we enter into 2022, we have the opportunity to learn how to cope with compassion fatigue and grow in self-care.
+We have the opportunity to learn how to cope with compassion fatigue and grow in self-care.

 In this webinar, psychologist Tara Cousineau, Ph.D., shares some of the basics and realities of compassion fatigue that many educators face in their school communities.

 Request a Demo

 Acknowledge the Stress of COVID 19 as a Normal Response to an Abnormal Situation